damienbod/dotnet-template-angular/README.md

 # dotnet-template-angular

-Implementations of OIDC clients use the dotnet angular template and angular-auth-oidc-client and bootstrap 4
+Implementations of OIDC clients using the dotnet angular template and angular-auth-oidc-client and bootstrap 4

 ### Links